Dean Hess: Biography

-Hess was born in 1917.
+Hess was born in Marietta, Ohio, in 1917.
 He attended Marietta College, Ohio, graduating in the class of 1941.
 Following this, he was ordained as a Pastor in the Disciples of Christ Church at Cleveland, Ohio.
 Following the December 7, 1941 Attack on Pearl Harbor, Hess enlisted in the United States Army Air Forces.
 He served as a combat pilot in France after the Normandy landings, and flew a total of 63 combat missions in P-47s.

 Despite returning to civilian life, Hess was recalled to active service in July 1948, and was stationed in Japan as part of the American occupation there.
 In June 1950, he was transferred to Korea at the outbreak of the Korean War as the commander of Bout One Project, the program under which a cadre of USAF instructor pilots trained South Korean pilots in flying the P-51D Mustang.
 Hess served in Korea until June the following year, at which time he had flown 250 combat missions.
 Also during his tour, he became involved in charity organizations for orphaned children in the war zone, and his airfield was reportedly full of such children.

-Hess was married to Mary C. Lorentz (1941 - 1996) (her death) and had 4 children, Marilyn, Lawrence, Edward Alan, Ronald.
+Hess was married to Mary C. Lorentz (1941–1996) (her death) and had 4 children, Marilyn, Lawrence, Edward Alan, Ronald.

 Kiddy Car Airlift

 With the airfield over capacity, Hess sent the orphans to an orphanage in Seoul.
-When the North Korean forces began to capture the city, Hess reportedly organized 15 C-54 Skymaster aircraft to airlift the orphans to safety on Jeju Island.
-At the time of Hess' departure from Korea, a new orphanage on this island held over 1,000 Korean children.
+When the North Korean forces began to capture the city, Hess reportedly organized 15 C-54 Skymaster aircraft to airlift the orphans to safety on Cheju Island.
+At the time of Hess's departure from South Korea, a new orphanage on this island held over 1,000 Korean children.

 Later life

 Hess published his autobiography in 1956 and used the royalties to fund a new orphanage in Seoul.
 He retired from the air force in 1969.
 For his actions in Korea, he was awarded the Republic of Korea Honor, and the Korean Order of Cultural Merit.
 He has received numerous other awards, including the Order of the White Elephant, a Presidential Citation, the Legion of Merit, Silver Star, Air Medal with 19 Clusters, and the Ohio Governor's Award.
-He was inducted into the Miami Valley Walk of Fame, and his actions are also the subject of an exhibit at the National Museum of the U.S. Air Force.
-He died, aged 97 in 2015.
+He was inducted into the Miami Valley Walk of Fame; his actions are also the subject of an exhibit at the National Museum of the U.S. Air Force.
+He died aged 97 in 2015.